StefMa/hugo-fresh/docs/content/landingpage.md

 There's a wide variety of customizations that you can make to your Hugo Fresh landing page by modifying the `config.yaml` file that you downloaded.

 ### navbarlogo
-Define the logo of the navigationbar in the upper left corner.
+Define the logo of the navigation bar in the upper left corner.

 <details>
 <summary>Code</summary>